Alton Pancras: Geography

 Alton Pancras civil parish covers 2280 acre at the head of the valley of the River Piddle.
 The valley is on the dip slope of the Dorset Downs and drains from north to south.
 Several small side combes extend east and west.
 In the east the parish includes part of a tributary valley at Watcombe Bottom, north of Plush, and in the northeast it extends north of the escarpment to Alton Common in the Blackmore Vale.
 The underlying geology of the parish is mostly chalk, except for the Alton Common extension, which is on greensand, gault and Kimmeridge clay.
 Alton Pancras village is sited in the valley near the source of the River Piddle at an altitude of about 125 m.
 The altitude of the parish is between about 255 m at its highest point on the hills to the west, to about 110 m at its lowest point where the river leaves the parish in the south.
 The broadcaster and agriculturist Ralph Wightman, who was born and lived in the nearby village of Piddletrenthide, described the hills surrounding the village as "very much in the centre of Dorset".
 All of Alton Pancras parish is within the Dorset National Landscape area.
 Horse Close Wood on Alton Common is a Woodland Trust wood, though it is not open to the public.

 Alton Pancras village is situated on the B3143 road, which connects it to the county town of Dorchester 9 mi to the south.
-Other local travel links include Maiden Newton railway station 7 mi to the south-west, and Bournemouth International Airport 26 mi to the east.
+Other local travel links include Maiden Newton railway station 7 mi to the south-west, and Bournemouth Airport 26 mi to the east.